 Long Lines / Training Lines – Some safety considerations for longer dog leads

 Choice of length – With regard to safety, consider if you will be able to hold your dog when s/he runs to the end of your lead and do not use a head collar.
 This is because if your dog is likely to run to the end of the lead, s/he will probably get a sharp jolt and there is a risk of injury.

-Brass or Nickel fittings? – What do you chose?
-Leads with brass fittings can be hung outdoors or used in the wet without drying and still work nicely.
+Brass or Nickel fittings? – What do you choose?
+Leads with brass fittings can be kept outdoors or used in the wet without drying and still work effectively.
 We only use the finest solid brass fittings.
 Our trigger hooks are solid brass and our O rings are solid brass Harness Rings.

 Care instructions for nickel trigger hooks – try not to leave them wet otherwise they will seize up.
-Nickel trigger hooks are oiled and checked before they leave me and you should oil them every now and then too, if you get them dirty, they will not continue to work properly.
-Unfortunately we cannot replace nickel triggers after 6 months due to the abuse they can receive which can lead to them seizing up.
+Nickel trigger hooks are oiled and checked before they leave me and you should oil them every now and then too.
+Unfortunately, we cannot replace nickel triggers after 6 months due to the abuse they can receive which can lead to them seizing up.

-Double up – this means that you will be able to use the lead at half its’ length, so for example a 2 metre lead can be used at 1 metre.
+Double up dog lead – this means that you will be able to use the lead at half its’ length, so, for example, a 2-metre lead can be used at 1 metre.

-Tangling – Consider the areas where you use your line and ask yourself if your dog is likely to get tangled around anything?
+Tangling – Consider the areas where you use your dog training line and ask yourself if your dog is likely to get tangled around anything?